-Crime levels are rising and there has been an increase in break-ins, robberies, burglaries and opportunist thefts against residents, expatriates and tourists.
+There is a problem with drugs in Seychelles, in particular heroin.
+Crime levels have risen as a result; there has been an increase in break-ins, robberies, burglaries and opportunist thefts against residents, expatriates and tourists.

-Recent months have seen a spate of robberies and attacks on and around Cote D’Or beach on the island of Praslin.
-Incidents have taken place both after dark and during daylight hours.
-Police have responded with increased foot patrols and have advised visitors to take care when walking in this area, particularly at night.
+There were robberies and attacks at, and around, Cote D’Or beach on the island of Praslin in late 2017.
+Police responded with increased foot patrols and lighting.
+They advise visitors to take care when walking in this area, particularly at night.

 You should take sensible precautions to safeguard yourself and your possessions.
 See Crime

 Piracy remains a significant threat in the Gulf of Aden and Indian Ocean.
 See Sea travel

 Some UK networks don’t allow roaming in Seychelles.
 You can buy local SIM cards in Victoria.
 You should check with your UK service provider to make sure that you can use a different SIM card in your phone before you travel.

 Although there is no recent history of terrorism in the Seychelles, attacks can’t be ruled out.
 See Terrorism

 If you’re abroad and you need emergency help from the UK government, contact the nearest British embassy, consulate or high commission.